badge icon

 Mountains

 Chile’s long, narrow land strip is defined by the Andes Mountains (Cordillera de los Andes), which rise along its western border.
-Elevation increases significantly along this range; for example, Ojos del Salado, one of the country’s highest peaks, reaches 6,893 meters.
+Elevations increase significantly along this range; for example, Ojos del Salado, one of the country’s highest peaks, reaches 6,893 meters.

 Plains and Valleys

-Between the mountain range and the ocean lies a narrow coastal strip, and in inland areas, particularly in the central zone, relatively lower and more suitable terrain is found.
-These valleys and plains are vital for agricultural and socio-economic settlement.
-The central region especially contains fertile valleys and arable land【11】.
+Between the mountain range and the ocean lies a narrow coastal strip, while inland, especially in the central zone, relatively lower and more suitable terrain exists.
+These valleys and plains are vital for agricultural and socioeconomic settlement.
+The central region, in particular, contains fertile valleys and arable land.【11】

 Rivers and Lakes

-Chile has numerous rivers.
-One is the La Ligua River, which flows through the central-northern region, providing water for irrigation and settlements.
+Numerous rivers flow through Chile.
+One is the La Ligua River, which runs through the central-north region, sustaining agricultural irrigation and settlements.
 Originating in the Andes, it empties into the Pacific.
-River systems originating in the Andes and flowing into the Pacific are vital for water resources.
-For instance, the La Ligua River is a critical source for agricultural irrigation in the central-northern region, but these river systems have been under severe water stress in the last decade due to the “Mega Drought”【12】.
+River systems flowing from the Andes into the Pacific are vital for water resources.
+The La Ligua River, for instance, is a critical source for irrigation in the central-north region but has faced severe water stress in the last decade due to the “Megadrought.”【12】

 In the south, numerous lakes, fjords, and watersheds are found.
-The region’s rich hydrographic geography, marked by forests, river systems, and lakes, is striking.
+Rich aquatic geography, marked by forests, river systems, and lakes, is prominent.

 Climate and Vegetation